pawansikarwar0207/teacher_portal/README.md

 	bundle install

-4. **Opne sublime or code and add your credentials into the database.yml**:
+4. **Open sublime or code and add your credentials into the database.yml**:

 5. **Create the database**: